rein14/FastAPI-mongoDB-AWS-fileupload/README.md

 This is my take on uploading multiple files to AWS with fastAPI and mongoDB(beanie)

-> python main.py

-Swagger UI docs at localhost:8000/docs
-ReDoc docs at localhost:8000/redoc
-To run testing/linting locally you would run lint/test in the scripts directory.

 ## Poetry
 Create the virtual environment and install dependencies with: